An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-\begin{rem} The condition $D(\bt, x)=|x| $ is very restrictive and holds essentially for $A(\bt)=H(\bt)$ as we will see in the next section. \end{rem}
+\begin{rmrk} The condition $D(\bt, x)=H(x) $ is very restrictive and holds essentially for $A(\bt)=H(\bt)$ as we will see in the next section. \end{rmrk}

-\begin{proof}[Proof of Theorems \ref{theo:main1} and \ref{theo:main2}] We first assume that the functional $A$ satisfies \reff{eq:+} or \reff{eq:=}.
-As we only consider critical or subcritical trees, the trees $\tau_n$ belong a.s. to $\T_0$.
-Moreover, by definition, a.s.
-Kesten's tree belongs to $\T_1$.
+\begin{proof}[Proof of Theorems \ref{theo:main1} and \ref{theo:main2}] As we only consider critical or subcritical trees, the trees $\tau_n$ belong a.s.\ to $\T_0$.
+Moreover, by definition, a.s.\ the Kesten's tree belongs to $\T_1$.
 Therefore we can use Proposition \ref{prop:conv_dist} to prove the convergence in distribution of the theorems.

-Let $n_1\in \{1, +\infty \}$ and set $\A_n=\{A(\tau) \in [n, n+n_1)\}$ in order to cover all the different cases of the two theorems.
+Let $n_1\in \N^* \cup \{ +\infty \}$ and set $\A_n=\{A(\tau) \in [n, n+n_1)\}$ in order to cover all the different cases of the two theorems.
 Let $\bt\in\T_0$.
-We have,
+We have:

-As $A(\bt)$ is finite since $\bt\in \T_0$, we have $\ind_{\{A(\bt)\in[n,n+n_1)\}}$ for $n\ge A(\bt)$.
-We deduce that
+As $A(\bt)$ is finite since $\bt\in \T_0$, we have $\ind_{\{A(\bt)\in[n,n+n_1)\}}=0$ for $n> A(\bt)$.
+We deduce that: